The Advantage of Local Marketing for Utah Small Businesses

 What is Involved in Content Marketing for Local Small Businesses?

 The goal of content marketing for small businesses targeting customers nearby is to improve their ranking in the Google SERP.
 The keyword phrases used by potential customers often have a local intent.
 Extensive research on potential keywords, discerning whether those words trigger generalized content for a global audience or local businesses is important.

 Online marketing involves optimizing the site in a few targeted ways.
 If you are focusing on nearby customers, local keywords should be used throughout the website in the right way.
 Placing a correct address in the footer is essential.
 Companies with multiple offices should build out individual location pages.

 This involves adding optimized information to local listing sites like Google My Business, Facebook, and location-specific sites, like a directory for a popular newspaper in that area.
 Industries have their own sites, like Psychology Today and Houzz.
 These provide opportunities to list the company, using the correct name, phone number, and address.
 It also provides space for content, which includes keyword-optimized text and unique images.

 Google added a component in the early days of developing the SERP (Search Engine Results Page) known as the local pack or map pack.
 This feature is a group of three companies, which shows up towards the top of the SERP.
 Accompanying the list of three companies is a Google Map.
 The way it’s presently showing to users, you will also see a button that says “view all” with a link to a full directory of businesses in that category.

-The local pack gives another advantage to local businesses.
-Many users will often click on the companies featured in this local offering, especially if they see a star ranking, which indicates an obvious choice to the customer.
+The local pack gives another advantage to small businesses.
+Many users will often click on the companies featured in the 3-pack offering, especially if they see a star ranking, which indicates an obvious choice to the customer.

 To show up in the Google directory, companies must list with Google My Business.
 They must monitor their company’s local profile, adding information as appropriate.
 This process also includes watching and responding to their online reviews.